 Middle Division students attend chapel and divinity classes once a week.
 The Divinity curriculum varies at each grade level:

-- Grade 5 students study the New Testament
+- Grade 5 students study the Old Testament

 - Grade 6 student study the Hebrew scriptures

 - Grade 8: Utilizing cross-curricular opportunities, students study the intersectionality between religion, ethics and culture.
 Students also reflect on their own faith and values through biographical study, creative projects, conversation with peers, and service to the community.